refinedev/refine/documentation/docs/tutorial.md

 A `<Resource/>` is a child component of `<Admin/>` representing an API Endpoint.
 The `name` property of `<Resource/>` should match one of the endpoints in your API!
 :::

 Instead of showing the welcome page, the application should redirect now to an URL defined by the `name` property.
-Open your application to confirm that the URL is routed to **/resources/posts**:
+Open your application to check that the URL is routed to **/resources/posts**:

 <>